enram/vptstools/README.md

 - {py:mod}`vptstools.odimh5`: This module extents the implementation of the original [odimh5 package](https://pypi.org/project/odimh5/) which is now deprecated.
-- {py:mod}`vptstools.vpts_csv`: This module contains - for each version of the VPTS-CSV exchange format - the corresponding implementation which can be used to generate a `vp` or `vpts` DataFrame.
-For more information on how to support a new version of the VPTS-CSV format, see [contributing docs](#new-vptscsv-version).
+- {py:mod}`vptstools.vpts_csv`: This module contains - for each version of the VPTS CSV exchange format - the corresponding implementation which can be used to generate a VP or VPTS DataFrame.
+For more information on how to support a new version of the VPTS CSV format, see [contributing docs](#new-vptscsv-version).
-- {py:mod}`vptstools.s3`: This module contains the functions to manage the aloft data repository](https://aloftdata.eu/browse/) S3 Bucket.
+- {py:mod}`vptstools.s3`: This module contains the functions to manage the aloft data repository](https://aloftdata.eu/browse/) S3 bucket.

 ## CLI endpoints